sysartifacts/sysartifacts.github.io/_conferences/sosp2023/badges.md

 Unfortunately, artifacts sometimes miss badges because they were not tested on a clean setup, or not documented enough, or because running experiments is too error-prone due to complex manual steps.
 Below we provide checklists for authors to minimize the risk of an artifact unnecessarily missing a badge.

-## Artifact Available
+### Artifact Available

 - The artifact is available on a public website with a specific version such as a git commit.
-- The artifact has a “readme” file with a reference to the paper.
+- The artifact has a “read me” file with a reference to the paper.
 - The artifact has an associated license and ideally one that at least allows use for comparison purposes.

 Artifacts must meet these criteria *at the time of evaluation*.
 Promises of future availability, such as artifacts “temporarily” gated behind credentials given to evaluators, are not enough.

-## Artifact Evaluated - Functional
+### Artifact Evaluated - Functional

 - The artifact has a “read me” file with high-level documentation:
   - A description, such as which folders correspond to code, benchmarks, data, …